Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 • The 450 CL-C is a classic cruiser.

-After the NK and the MT, we will now have the CL-C series from CFMoto Nepal in the 450cc segment.
+After the NK and the MT, we now have the CL-C series from CFMoto Nepal in the 450cc segment.
 The CL-C basically means “Classic Cruiser,” and the bikes look like it, too.
-They are to be showcased in the following week, and the launch might follow soon afterwards.
+The 450 CL-C has been launched in Nepal, and bookings are now open for the CL-C Bobber.

 CFMoto 450 CL-C price in nepal